finnsterfran/Haikyuu-anime-quiz-page/TESTING.md

     * The individual panels on the homepages opens to show cards of the players from each team.
     * The cards showed the images of the players and their names.

+3. Responsiveness and workability of the website:
+    * Panels are aligned correctly, quizpage buttons are accessible upon completion of browsing of player cards.
+    * Quiz pages load as they should.

-## Manual Testing on Published website
+## Functionality testing on Live-site
 * Homepage
-    * Homepage load as it should.
+    * Homepage loads as it should.
     * Panels open and close on clicking.
     * Cards with panel load on clicking of button.
-    * Pages Button within panel opens to team quiz pages.
+    * Page-buttons within panel opens to team quiz pages.
     * Reload buttons reload page.

 * Quizpage